CLI Guide#

 predict Run evaluation on your data.

-You can execute whichever subcommand you like and set up all your hyperparameters directly using the command line.
+You can run any of these subcommands and set up all your hyperparameters directly on the command line.

-Due to the large number of hyperparameters, we advise against it and suggest using configuration files.
-Let’s see how to do that.
+Given the large number of hyperparameters, we recommend using configuration files instead.
+Let’s see how.

 Configuration files#